 - Relocation Readiness Program

 FAMILY ADVOCACY PROGRAM (ACS FAP)

 |Friday||7:30 a.m. - 4:00 p.m.|

 NOTICE: Accepting appointments.
 To report domestic violence or child abuse, contact BACH's Family Advocacy Program.
 During Business Hours 270-798-8601; After Duty Hours 270-798-8400 Domestic Abuse Victim Advocate Hotline (this line is manned 24/7) - 931-980-5787 New Parent Support Program - 270-484-3695 For all other assistance please visit militaryonesource.com or call Military One Source 1-800-342-9647

 ABOUT: The Family Advocacy Program (FAP) helps Soldiers and their Families recognize and prepare for the unique challenges of military lifestyles.
-Our services include seminars, workshops, counseling, and intervention to help strengthen the relationships of Army Families.
-We are also dedicated to the prevention domestic abuse, child abuse, and neglect of Soldiers and their Families through offering education, prompt reporting, investigation, intervention, and treatment.
+Our services include seminars and workshops that help strengthen the relationships of Army Families.
+We are also dedicated to the prevention of domestic abuse, child abuse, and neglect of Soldiers and their Families through offering education, prompt reporting, investigation, intervention, and treatment.